l-mathur/social-ai/README.md

 <p align="center">
   <img src="cumulative.png" style="width: 60%;">

-  <em>Cumulative number of Social-AI papers over time, based on 3,257 papers from Semantic Scholar Social-AI queries.</em>
+  <em>Cumulative number of Social-AI papers over time, based on 3,257 papers from Semantic Scholar Social-AI queries.
+Social-AI research interest has been increasingly rapidly!</em>
 </p>

 We believe there are core technical challenges that are particularly relevant to advancing social intelligence in AI agents with a variety of embodiments, social attributes, and roles, interacting in a range of social contexts.